laravel/docs/configuration.md

 <a name="introduction"></a>
 ## Introduction

-All of the configuration files for the Laravel framework are stored in the `app/config` directory.
+All of the configuration files for the Laravel framework are stored in the `config` directory.
 Each option in every file is documented, so feel free to look through the files and get familiar with the options available to you.

 Sometimes you may need to access configuration values at run-time.
 You may do so using the `Config` class: